xoopR/distr6/cran-comments.md

   * These are respectively a name and the phrase 'et al' (not spelling mistakes)

+Namespaces in Imports field not imported from:
+  ?pracma? ?R6? ?R62S3?
+  All declared Imports should be used.

+  * All imports are used in the package

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.